 - Downloading and archiving emails

-Automate users frequently set up their workflow to send them ongoing notifications of how the process is going.
-If you’re using Automate Enterprise, the Automate Enterprise Ops Console lets you monitor processes from any location that has an internet connection.
+Automate Plus users frequently set up their workflow to send them ongoing notifications of how the process is going.
+If you’re using Automate Plus, the Automate Plus Ops Console lets you monitor processes from any location that has an internet connection.

 To see Richard demonstrate sample email automation tasks, jump to 26:05 in the video.

 Ready to get started automating email processes?
-Get a free 30-day trial of Automate.
+Get a free 30-day trial of Automate Plus.